 With one faculty member to every 11 students, personal attention is part of the Otterbein experience.
-“I feel like I have a lot more one-on-one attention from my professors,” said Mengyum Zhao, a senior from Beijing, China, studying communication and design.
+“I feel like I got a lot more one-on-one attention from my professors,” said Mengyum Zhao, a 2016 Communication and Design graduate from Beijing, China.

 Otterbein’s perfect proximity to Columbus, the country’s 15th-largest city, means incredible internships like these are plentiful!
 That’s a major difference for your studies.

-Otterbein offers 75 majors and 44 minors.
+Otterbein offers more than 70 majors and 40 minors.
 And if you’re still exploring the major you might choose to pursue, Otterbein’s Center for Academic Success can help you change majors and explore how your talents and goals best align with courses of study and career options.

 Some schools call their curriculum the “general education” requirements.
 Otterbein’s academic curriculum is anything but general.